Xilinx/PYNQ/docs/source/pynq_libraries/grove.rst

 Grove
 =====

-The Grove subpackage provides drivers for Grove peripherals on PMOD pins using the *PYNQ Grove Adapter* and on Arduino pins using the *PYNQ Arduino Shield*
+The Grove peripherals can be accessed on Pmod pins using the *PYNQ Grove Adapter* and on Arduino pins using the *PYNQ Shield*.

 Block Diagram
 -------------

-There are two shields available to connect Grove peripherals to the PYNQ-Z1 Board.
+There are two connectors available to connect Grove peripherals to the PYNQ-Z1 Board.

-PMOD
+Pmod
 ^^^^

-The first option for connecting Grove peripherals uses the PMOD IOP.
+The first option for connecting Grove peripherals uses the Pmod PYNQ MicroBlaze.

 .. image:: ../images/pmod.png
    :align: center

-Grove devices can be connected to PYNQ-Z1 through the PMOD ports using the *PYNQ Grove Adapter*
+Grove devices can be connected to PYNQ-Z1 through the Pmod ports using the *PYNQ Grove Adapter*.

 .. image:: ../images/pmod_grove_adapter.jpg
    :align: center

-On the *PYNQ Grove Adapter* G1 and G2 map to PMOD pins [0,4] and [1,5], which are connected to pins with pull-down resistors.
+On the *PYNQ Grove Adapter* G1 and G2 map to Pmod pins [0,4] and [1,5], which are connected to pins with pull-down resistors.
 Ports G1 and G2 support the SPI protocol, GPIO, and timer Grove peripherals, but not IIC peripherals.
 Ports G3 and G4 map to pins [2,6], [3,7], which are connected to pins with pull-up